jojyreal/JoeyGPT/README.md

 # JoeyGPT
 This is a WebGUI for Ollama LLama3.2.
 You need LLama3.2 installed via Ollama and Python v3.12.
-Run this command to install the required libraries: pip install flask subprocess os dotenv
+Run this command to install the required libraries: pip install flask dotenv

 To install LLama3.2:
   Go to [ollama.ai](https://ollama.com/download).